girgismicheal/Memory-Management-Application-Using-QT-framework/README.md

 # MEMORY-MANAGEMENT-PROJECT
+•	Developed memory management algorithms using segmentation technic.
-Created GUI using C++ QT framework to visualize the memory allocation and deal-location using graphics view and the segmentation table.
+•	Created GUI using C++ QT framework to visualize the memory allocation and deallocation using graphics view and the segmentation table.